willdebernardi/cs351-domino-game/README.md

   to be aligned with the computer placed domino.
 If this happens, the domino that the user must place off of remains to be the last placed computer domino or left end of the row.

-- In the GUI version, if a player places an invalid domino, it will still be removed from the hand images at the bottom of the screen.
+- In the GUI.GUI version, if a player places an invalid domino, it will still be removed from the hand images at the bottom of the screen.
 Please don't place an invalid domino.